How to Start an LLC Online in 2026

 Forming an LLC in Your Home State

 Even though the costs may be higher than in other states, forming an LLC in your home state has its benefits.
-For example, you do not have to pay extra fees for filing a foreign entity registration and you may only need to maintain one registered agent.
+For example, you do not have to pay extra fees for filing a foreign entity registration, which is required when registering your business as a foreign LLC in another state, and you may only need to maintain one registered agent.

 2. Selecting Your Business Name

-When you choose a business name, you need to ensure that the name is available and not being used by another business.
-The majority of Secretary of State offices offer the ability to search an online database to ensure that the name is not in use.
+When you choose an LLC name, you need to ensure that the name is available and not being used by another business in that state.
+The majority of Secretary of State offices offer the ability to search an online database to ensure that the LLC name is not in use.

 Generally, all states require an LLC’s name to include an entity designator.
 An entity designator identifies the company as an LLC and is usually some form of “Limited Liability Company.”
 Most states allow this to be abbreviated to “LLC” or “L.L.C.”
 Each state maintains a list of permitted entity designators, so it is important that only approved designators are used.